Jordan Mailata: Personal life

 Mailata is the son of Samoan immigrants to Australia and was born in Bankstown, an area of Sydney characterised by its high concentration of Samoan immigrants.
 He retains New Zealand citizenship, owing to his mother coming from there.
 Mailata's middle name, Jordan, was given to him by his sister after the basketball superstar Michael Jordan.

 Mailata is sponsored by Australian clothing company Johnny Bigg, which specialises in clothes for people with large frames.
 He graduated at Condell Park High School.
 In July 2023, Mailata married his longtime partner Niki Ikahihifo-Bender, a lawyer from Alaska.

 After Mailata appeared on his teammate Jason Kelce's podcast and mentioned that he identifies as Australian but he's not a citizen of the country, Australia's Prime Minister Anthony Albanese said he would "fast track" citizenship for Mailata.

 As a child Mailata supported the Wests Tigers in the NRL and has described Benji Marshall, James Maloney, and Sonny Bill Williams as his favourite rugby league footballers.
 He is also a self-professed Wallabies fan.

 Filmography

 Mailata was featured in Kelce as one of Jason Kelce's teammates during the 2022–2023 season.

+Philanthropy

+Mailata and his wife Niki Ikahihifo-Bender Mailata created the Mailata Family Foundation in 2026.
+The foundation provides scholarships, mentorship and resources to Philadelphia youth.